codeforamerica/congress/README.md

 [gemnasium]: https://gemnasium.com/codeforamerica/congress
 [codeclimate]: https://codeclimate.com/github/codeforamerica/congress

-The Real-Time Congress (RTC) API is a RESTful API over the artifacts of Congress, in as close to real-time as possible.
+The Sunlight Congress API is a live JSON API for the people and work of Congress, provided by the Sunlight Foundation.

 ## Installation
     gem install congress